aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ###### Feel free to suggest anything in the issues tab.

 ### Latest Updates:
+* Remove unused comments within the stub.
+* Clean and fix up some forms.
+* Add an image to the notification window.
 * New option to invoke a BSOD from usermode using ntraiseharderror.
 * Sort out the mostly unusued options and put them into the Persistence category.
 * Make the lock screen hard to escape by minimizing any application that tries to get over it.